Join our team!

 • Facilitate collaborative Catawba Lands Conservancy and Carolina Thread Trail projects, including conservation easement and trail easement projects or land acquisition for trail connections

 Education and Experience:

-- Direct experience with real estate transactions, including due diligence and closings, and working knowledge of the financial aspects of land acquisitions required
+• Direct experience with real estate transactions, including due diligence and closings required

-- Five or more years of experience in real estate, legal, conservation, or related field preferred
+• Three or more years of experience in project management, real estate or conservation preferred

-- A passion for conservation, and a willingness to work with people from diverse backgrounds to advance the Conservancy’s mission
+• A passion for conservation and outdoor recreation, and a willingness to work with people from diverse backgrounds to advance the Conservancy’s mission

 How to Apply:

 Applicants should submit 1) cover letter, 2) resume, and 3) a list of three references in a single PDF, by email to Amanda Byrum, Land Conservation Director.
-Please include “Land Conservation Associate” in the subject line.
+Please include “Land Conservation and Trail Project Coordinator” in the subject line.
 References will not be contacted unless you are selected for an interview.